PSP-1 - Capability Model and Grammar

 - Transport/envelope and sigchain framing (JOSE/COSE/DSSE, canonical bytes): specified in PSP-3.

-- Channel-binding mechanisms: Concrete binding profiles (e.g., TLS exporter, DPoP) are profiled elsewhere; PSP-1 only requires a verified binding.
+- Channel binding profiles: Concrete channel binding mechanisms (e.g., TLS exporter, DPoP) are defined elsewhere; PSP-1 only requires a verified binding.

 - Global time/ordering: PSP-1 does not require a global clock or total order.
 Acceptance (TAP) specifies clock sources and tolerances.